criteo-cookbooks/resource-weight/README.md

 - adopt rules to avoid running chef-client during peak hours if its impact has a weigh above a threshold
 - simplify definitions of [choregraphies](https://github.com/criteo-cookbooks/choregraphie)

+Note: The intent of this cookbook is to validate the interest of a feature that could be integrated in chef.

 Usage
 -----